-- If you’re a victim of identity theft and are concerned about your taxes being affected, contact the Idaho State Tax Commission and the IRS as soon as possible:
+If you’re a victim of identity theft and are concerned about your taxes being affected, contact the Tax Commission and the IRS as soon as possible.

-- There are other agencies you’ll need to report identity theft to, if you haven’t already done so.
-(See What do I do next? )
+- Check to see if there are other agencies you should report the identity theft to.
+(See What do I do next?)

 When the Tax Commission suspects or receives a report of identity theft, our first step is to freeze the account and stop any refunds from processing until the case can be investigated.
 Unfortunately, this will also delay a valid refund.

 If you think your refund has been delayed longer than expected, call Taxpayer Services at 334-7660 in the Boise area or toll-free at (800) 972-7660 to check on it.

 The Tax Commission will analyze all of its identity theft reports to look for trends and patterns.
 Our goal is to prevent similar attempts to steal state refund money using stolen identities.

 The IRS has a process that allows victims of identity theft to continue e-filing their federal tax returns using a special number that changes each year.
 However, Idaho uses a different process.
 You may be asked to provide proof of your identity before we issue a refund.